thayninh/SPSS-LUP/README.md

 # SPSS-LUP
-Spatial Decision Support System for Land Use Planning in Vietnam
+Spatial Decision Support System for Land Use Planning Assessment in Vietnam